 What is the Statute of Limitations To File an Uber Accident Lawsuit in Florida?

-The statute of limitations in most personal injury cases is four years.
-Beginning at the date of the accident, you have four years to file a personal injury lawsuit.
-After four years pass, you lose your right to sue for damages.
+The statute of limitations in most personal injury cases is two years.
+Beginning at the date of the accident, you have two years to file a personal injury lawsuit.
+After two years pass, you lose your right to sue for damages.

 Schedule a Free Consultation With Our Lakeland Uber Accident Lawyers

 A serious injury can change your life in unanticipated ways.
 Uber accident claims can be especially complex.
-To learn more about how our team at Winters & Yonker, P.A. can protect your legal rights, call for a free consultation with a Lakeland Uber accident lawyer today.
+To learn more about how our team at Winters & Yonker Personal Injury Lawyers can protect your legal rights, call for a free consultation with a Lakeland Uber accident lawyer today.